 Improving the function of the kitchen

 To improve the overall function, items were added and repurposed.
 The original kitchen was missing an island entirely, so one was added to the new design.
 The old hutch from the butler’s pantry would be repurposed into a new dry bar for entertaining.
 The ceilings were also being opened up to fix a sagging floor upstairs, so a new ceiling would be installed, and appropriate task lighting and fixtures would be added.
-A piece of the old is new again: a repurposed hutch from the original butler’s pantry
+Kitchen dry bar created from a repurposed old hutch, painted navy blue with an antiqued mirror added to the back

 Achieving the client’s desired look through design